Northern Thailand Tuk-Tuk Adventure

 The Tuk Tuks have a well-earned rest today as you head out on a gentle hike to explore the foothills of Doi Inthanon.

 A truck takes us to the trail from where we walk up into the forest led by a local guide with extensive knowledge of local fauna and flora.
-We pass stunning waterfalls and rivers with a number of spots where you can cool off in the pools or refuel on packed lunch.
+We pass stunning waterfalls and rivers with a number of spots where you can relax and enjoy the forest or refuel on packed lunch.
 The hike ends with a walk back to the village and a stop in an old-style mountain coffee shop (one of the best in Northern Thailand!).
 This evening it’s time for another superb Thai feast –and perhaps one or two well-deserved cold beers!

 Hiking distance: around 5-6km (mostly flat and downhill)